 Around 1.6% of people in Greater Shepparton identified as Aboriginal and Torres Strait Islanders in the 2016 Australian Bureau of Statistics Census.
-However, anecdotal evidence shows that this is very underrepresented, and Greater Shepparton's Aboriginal and Torres Strait Islanders population is actually nearly three times this, with a population of nearly 6000.
+However, anecdotal evidence shows that this is very underrepresented, and Greater Shepparton's Aboriginal and Torres Strait Islander population is actually nearly three times this, with a population of almost 6000.

 The Greater Shepparton area holds significant Aboriginal cultural heritage, and is amongst the most culturally diverse municipalities in regional Victoria.
-Historically there were eight tribes that occupied Greater Shepparton, consisting of the Yorta Yorta, Bangerang, Kalitheban, Wollithiga, Moira, Ulupna, Kwat Kwat, Yalaba Yalaba and Nguaria-iiliam-wurrung clans, all of which spoke the Yorta Yorta language.
+Historically there were eight tribes that occupied what is now known as Greater Shepparton, consisting of the Yorta Yorta, Bangerang, Kalitheban, Wollithiga, Moira, Ulupna, Kwat Kwat, Yalaba Yalaba and Nguaria-iiliam-wurrung clans, all of which spoke the Yorta Yorta language.

 Greater Shepparton City Council works:

-- to develop strong and meaningful relationships with our local Aboriginal community to develop trust, participation and social inclusion within our community;
+- to develop strong and meaningful relationships with the local Aboriginal and Torres Strait Islander communities to develop trust, participation and social inclusion;

-- to work in partnership with Aboriginal community members, service providers, Community Elders and government bodies to maximise partnerships within the community;
+- to work in partnership with Aboriginal and Torres Strait Islander community members, service providers, Community Elders and government bodies to maximise partnerships within the community;

-- to advocate for the recognition of Aboriginal people and play an active part in Reconciliation;
+- to advocate for the recognition of Aboriginal and Torres Strait Islander Peoples and play an active part in Reconciliation;

-- to celebrate and promote significant Aboriginal events and activities held throughout the municipality;
+- to celebrate and promote significant Aboriginal and Torres Strait Islander events and activities held throughout the municipality;

-- to optimise engagement between the Aboriginal community and Council departments;
+- to optimise engagement between the Aboriginal and Torres Strait Islander communities and Council departments;

 - to ensure that Council policy and documents are culturally appropriate; and

-- to ensure that the Aboriginal community is consulted and represented within Council initiatives.
+- to ensure the Aboriginal and Torres Strait Islander communities are consulted and represented within Council initiatives.

 Greater Shepparton City Council has been developing initiatives within three key areas:

-Council is a signatory to the Algabonyah Employment Partnership Agreement and have a developing Aboriginal Street Art Project.
+Council is a signatory to the Algabonyah Employment Partnership Agreement and have developed an Aboriginal Street Art Project.